 Margot’s family is grateful to her selfless donor for his miraculous gift, which gave Margot extra time with her family and loved ones.
 Team Margot continues to honor Margot’s legacy as a permanent foundation.
 They campaign for more potential bone marrow donors to join the registry – especially people with a mixed genealogy.
 The announcement of an International Stem Cell and Bone Marrow Awareness Day comes on the second anniversary of toddler Margot Martini's blood cancer diagnosis.
 Please follow the appeal and register as a potential donor to give more patients a second chance at life.

 The theme of this years’ celebration is “Thank you 25 million donors” and highlights the global cooperation that goes into blood stem cell transplantation.
-Stem cell and cord blood organisations around the world are organising activities to join the celebration of the 25 million registered donors globally and emphasize the need for more.
+Stem cell and cord blood organisations around the world are organizing activities to join the celebration of the 25 million registered donors globally and emphasize the need for more.

 “As the largest international stem cell donor center with more than 5 million registered donors, we are joining the WMDD to honour our dedicated donors,.”, says Sandra Bothur, Chief Operation Officer of DKMS.
 “Being a member of the WMDA enables us to collaborate worldwide to provide blood cancer patients in need of stem cell transplantation with matching donors.
 Blood cancer doesn’t stop at boundaries and still many patients don’t find their lifesaving match.”
 Michael Boo, President of the WMDA, also shared his excitement about the first World Marrow Donor Day, saying, “Every day, patients receive a second chance at life thanks to the selfless acts of ordinary people.
 We are thrilled to celebrate every volunteer marrow donor and potential donor on this day.
 Each person who gets involved gives patients hope – not just in one country, but around the world.”